- Post Script -

-( Click on the picture for an enlargement and use 'Back' to return here. )
+( Click on a picture for an enlargement and use the back arrow to return. )

-First, to set the scene here is an old wartime 'plinth' building which may have supported a now unidentifible type of radar.
-It is situated outside the wired-in compound and the photo serves to show the location of one of the distant VHF towers on Stenbury Down and the surrounding typical Isle of Wight countryside.
+First, just to show the elevated terrain here is an old wartime 'plinth' building which may have supported a now unidentifible type of radar.
+Or it might be the anti-aircraft machine gun post that was somewhere in the area.
+The building is situated outside the wired-in compound and the photo serves to show the location of one of the distant VHF towers on Stenbury Down and the surrounding typical Isle of Wight countryside.

 An old Plinth

-Just inside the tall double gates, immediately on the left stood the 'bungalow' guardroom, to the rear of which was the spiral staircase down to 'The Hole'.
-The bungalow was demolished in 1991 and this concrete slab now covers the underground access.
+Just inside the tall double gates, immediately on the left stood the nineteen fifty built 'bungalow' guardroom, to the rear of which was the spiral staircase down to 'The Hole'.
+The bungalow was demolished in 1991 and this thick concrete slab now covers the underground access.
 But since this photo was taken the slab and the bungalow foundation have been covered with chalky earth and there is no evidence at all that an underground R1 bunker ever existed.
-The ventilation / emergency egress tower has been removed and similarly welded, concreted and interred.
-Any local "heroes" attempting entry would surely be disappointed, be detected by the sophisticated site security devices that these CAA outposts have and thus risk ending up dead courtesy of the summoned anti terrorist squad!
+The ventilation / emergency egress tower has been removed and presumably similarly sealed and interred.

 How the R1 Bunker is sealed

-However the Type 80 Modulator Room still remains, possibly due to its reinforced construction.
+Even the Type 80 Modulator Room shown below has been demolished in recent years.
 The author spent many tedious long evenings or nights entombed in here.
 The larger left hand section of this building is the part which was straddled by the legs supporting the platform for the rotating aerial as shown in pictures in the Type 80 description.
 The section with the louvred shutter housed the motor / alternator set.

 Type 80 Modulator Room

-The wartime T Block and steel transmitter masts stood near to the building in the above photograph but R Block with its associated wooden towers were situated a hundred yards away at the south western end of the St.Boniface site.
+The wartime T Block and its associated steel transmitter masts stood near to the building in the above photograph but R Block with its wooden towers was situated a couple of hundred yards away at the south western end of the St.Boniface site.
 Below you can see the massive concrete block footings for one of these and the shell of R Block is close by.

 Receiver Tower footings